12eymanameer/prodigy_da_task_03/README.md

- It is focused on analyzing the "Bank Marketing" dataset from the UCI Machine Learning Repository.
-The primary tasks include data fetching, preprocessing, and applying a Decision Tree Classifier.You can view the Colab notebook [here.](https://colab.research.google.com/drive/1cbZfV6uPjzvE9fL0dMRpWP2MZ_TgpmiH#scrollTo=Sju21vF2XcN4)

-### Overview of the Script:

-1. **Data Fetching**:
-   - The script fetches the "Bank Marketing" dataset using the `ucimlrepo` library.
-   - It separates the dataset into features (`X`) and target (`y`).

-2. **Data Preprocessing**:
-   - Categorical features are encoded using one-hot encoding.
-   - The script handles any potential encoding for binary classification in the target variable.

-3. **Model Training**:
-   - The dataset is split into training and testing sets using an 80-20 ratio.
-   - A Decision Tree Classifier is trained on the data.

-4. **Model Evaluation**:
-   - The script evaluates the model's performance using accuracy, classification report, and confusion matrix metrics.

 # Bank Marketing Data Analysis and Decision Tree Classifier

 This repository contains a Python script that analyzes the "Bank Marketing" dataset from the UCI Machine Learning Repository.
-The primary goal is to predict whether a client will subscribe to a term deposit based on various features using a Decision Tree Classifier.
+The primary goal is to predict whether a client will subscribe to a term deposit based on various features using a Decision Tree Classifier.You can view the Colab notebook [here.](https://colab.research.google.com/drive/1cbZfV6uPjzvE9fL0dMRpWP2MZ_TgpmiH#scrollTo=Sju21vF2XcN4)

 ## Overview